-Imagine waking up the last day of your perfect Walt Disney vacation to find that your 3 year old daughter is missing.
+Imagine waking up the last day of your perfect Walt Disney vacation to find that your 3-year-old autistic daughter is missing.
+You don’t know if she’s dead or drowned in the resort’s pool or kidnapped.
+You fear you’ll never see her again or know what happened.
+Sadly, this phenomenon is all too common today among children with autism.
 It’s called autism wandering and it’s terrifying.
-I should know, because it happened to us.
+I should know because it happened to us.

 Our Story of Autism Wandering